 Top Information Technology (IT) Soft Skills

-You can use the skill words listed below as you search for jobs.
+You can use the skill words listed above as you search for jobs.
 For example, include some of the terms in your resume, especially in the description of your work history and your resume summary, if you have one.

 Each job will require different skills and experiences, so make sure you read the job description carefully, and focus on skills listed by the employer.
 Also review our lists of skills listed by job and type of skill.